wongjo/CourseProject/README.md

 ## Running the script

-To run the script,
+To run the script:

-1. in the Console windoow of RStudio, check your working directory with the `getwd()` command.
+1. In the Console windoow of RStudio, check your working directory with the getwd() command.
-2. Use `setwd(working.dir)` for working.dir appropriately.
+2. Use setwd(working.dir) for working.dir appropriately.
 3. Copy the script to working.dir
-4. Use the command: `source('run_analysis.R')`.
+4. Use the command: source('run_analysis.R').

-During program execution, you will see the following output in the Console:
+During program execution, you will see the following output in the RStudio Console:

 ```
 [run_analysis.R] Getting and Cleaning Data Project